ketch-sdk/ketch-samples/ketch-web/ketch-react-alternative/README.md

 Please see our [documentation](https://docs.ketch.com/ketch/docs/deploying-ketch-in-react-web-applications#alternative-approach) on this method before proceeding.

-To use your own Ketch organization and property, replace the script tag in [`src/App.tsx`](./src/App.tsx) with the one from the properties screen in your Ketch dashboard.
+To use your own Ketch organization and property, replace the `script.innerHTML` block in [`src/App.tsx`](./src/App.tsx) with the one from the properties screen in your Ketch dashboard.

 To run the application, execute the following: